 What Do The Settlements Provide

-Generally, you are included if, at any time between January 1, 2000 and November 21, 2016 for Bearings, you were a dealer of heavy-duty (Class 8) or medium-duty (Class 4, 5, 6, & 7) trucks, buses, commercial vehicles (excluding automobiles, light trucks, vans, sports utility vehicles, crossovers, pickup trucks, and/or similar motor vehicles sold by automobile dealers), all-terrain vehicles, construction equipment, mining equipment, agricultural equipment, railway vehicles, materials-handling vehicles, and other similar vehicles (“Trucks and/or Equipment”) that: (a) purchased Trucks and/or Equipment containing a Bearings; (b) indirectly purchased a Bearing as a replacement part.
+Generally, you are included if, at any time between January 1, 2000 and May 25, 2017, inclusive, for Bearings, you were a dealer of heavy-duty (Class 8) or medium-duty (Class 4, 5, 6, & 7) trucks, buses, commercial vehicles (excluding automobiles, light trucks, vans, sports utility vehicles, crossovers, pickup trucks, and/or similar motor vehicles sold by automobile dealers), all-terrain vehicles, construction equipment, mining equipment, agricultural equipment, railway vehicles, materials-handling vehicles, and other similar vehicles (“Trucks and/or Equipment”) that: (a) purchased Trucks and/or Equipment containing a Bearings; (b) indirectly purchased a Bearing as a replacement part.
 Indirectly means you bought the vehicle replacement part from someone other than the manufacturer of the part.

-The specific definition of who is included in each Settlement Class is set forth in each Settlement Agreement between the Settlement Classes and the Settling Defendants.
-Each of those Settlement Agreements, and the related Complaints are accessible under the Court Documents section of this website.
+The specific definition of who is included in the Settlement Classes is set forth in the Settlement Agreement between the Plaintiffs and the Settling Defendants.
+Those Settlement Agreements, and the related Complaints are accessible under the Court Documents section of this website.

-The Settlement Funds total approximately $5.7 million.
-Detailed information about the respective Settlements and the parts involved can be found in the full-length Notice.
+The Settlement Funds for these Settling Defendants amount to $4,745,000.
+Previously settled Defendants have settlements totaling $5,745,000.
+Detailed information about the Settlements and the parts involved can be found in the full-length Notices.
 The amount of money your dealership may receive, if any, will depend upon where the dealership purchased the affected vehicles or component parts, the type and quantity of vehicles and parts your dealership purchased in the states listed above and the District of Colombia, and the total number of claims made by eligible Truck and Equipment Dealers.

 What Are My Rights And Options?